tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/基本概念_intl.md

 A role entity is an object allowed to have the permissions of the role.
 You can edit a role entity, and add or delete objects to allow or prohibit them to assume roles to access your Tencent Cloud resources.
 Tencent Cloud supports two types of role entities: Tencent Cloud accounts and role-enabled Tencent Cloud services.
 To find out the role-enabled Tencent Cloud product and service, see [Cloud Services Supporting CAM](https://cloud.tencent.com/document/product/598/10588).

 ### Permission Policies
 Permission policies are JSON-formatted, and they allow you can determine which operations a role can perform and what resources a role can  access.
-This document is written based on the language rules of CAM policies.
+This document is written based on the language rule of CAM policy.

 ### Trust Polices
 Trust policies are JSON-formatted, and they allow you to determine who assume a role and what condition need to be met when creating the role.
-This document is written based on the language rules of CAM policies.
+This document is written based on the language rule of CAM policy.